francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 > The live CD is loaded and you can make any changes on your system (convenient!)
 > This method is convenient in case of worries without having to make a usb key bootable.
 > There is a lot of ISO on the net to test the hardware, use gparted,......
-> In our case we have an 8GB partition (relative to RAM).
+> In our case, we have an 8GB partition (relative to RAM).
 The remaining space will allow to store
 > different configuration files and thus to completely redo the system from scratch.
 > The data part of the user must be saved using NAS / USB disk media.
 >